What is an arm lift (brachioplasty)?

 An arm lift at Cleveland Clinic Cosmetic & Plastic Surgery Center is generally an outpatient procedure.
 The procedure typically takes one to two hours, but may take longer depending on the extent of the surgery and any additional procedures, such as liposuction, that are performed at the same time.

-To perform an upper arm lift, your plastic surgeon will make incisions on the inside or back of your arm.
+To perform the arm lift surgery, your plastic surgeon will make incisions on the inside or back of your arm.
 Incisions may span from the underarm to just above the elbow, depending on the amount of excess skin.

 Some people who have lost a significant amount of weight following bariatric surgery may have more excess skin and will need an incision that runs from the elbow, along the arm pit, and onto the side of the chest.